Modalities and Techniques

 Hawaiian Lomi Lomi

 Hawaiian Lomi Lomi is a healing art practiced by the native Hawaiian for generations.
 Lomi Lomi that I offer is Hawaiian Temple Bodywork.
 The Temple Bodywork has been practiced by the Hawaiian shaman (kahuna), and passed down by shamanic teachers.
 This unique modality of love, intimacy, and compassion will take you to a different level of yourself, beyond the relaxation that you have ever experienced.
-This modality sacred in many different ways, physically, mentally, spiritually, sensually, and more, has been very popular and well-received among my clients here in Dallas, and is now availble to you.
+This modality sacred in many different ways, physically, mentally, spiritually, sensually, and more, has been very popular and well-received among my clients here in Dallas, and is now available to you.

 Whom is it best for?
 Clients who would like to take themselves to a different level of self, in many different ways - physically, mentally, spiritually, sensually, and beyond.
-Anyone whose heart and mind are open to anything that may happen to inside yourself during a session, including self-discovery, healing, recollection of and relief from old memories/wounds, sudden awareness of connection with your own devine being(s), and more.
+Anyone whose heart and mind are open to anything that may happen to inside yourself during a session, including self-discovery, healing, recollection of and relief from old memories/wounds, sudden awareness of connection with your own divine being(s), and more.
 Highly personal and intimate sessions are to be expected.
 Due to the strokes/techniques/runs used in this modality, no draping or minimum draping is recommended for your full Lomi experience, but regular draping with a sheet is also available depending on your comfort level.

 Deep Massage (The Lauterstein Method)